 Teachers may help their students turn Aani’s story into a play.
 Of course the trees are important “characters,” too.
 Arms and heads can imitate branches moved by the wind.

 As a writer, I need to do research, and then feel my way into the “shoes” (or sandals) of a character.
 What we wear changes the way we move and even think.
 If you’re lucky, someone in your class might be able to bring in a sari, or one can be made from a strip of cloth.
 I made a sari that “fits” most children using silk that’s thirty inches wide and ten feet long.
 To hold a sari in place, women in India traditionally tuck them into the front of underskirts, but jeans work just as well.
 Children can tuck them into their front of their pants, twist the cloth around their waist one and a half times, then simply pull up the cloth so it crosses and falls over one shoulder.
 Most feel quite elegant!

 Boys may prefer to try on a turban, which is just another long piece of cloth -- I use white cotton eighteen inches wide and six feet long.
 All they need to do is center the cloth on the back of their heads, pull it toward the front, crisscross it over the forehead, wind it around again, and tuck in the excess.
 White turbans are worn to keep off the blazing sun, though centuries ago they were also worn in battles to protect heads from swords.

 At my nearby Audubon Center, visitors sometimes play a game in which they’re blindfolded, then asked to find a tree to hug.
 After the blindfolds are removed, children use their sense of touch to recognize the shape and texture of “their” tree.

-Lee and Low Books offers a downloadable classroom guide at: www.leeandlow.com.
+Lee and Low Books offers an extensive classroom guide.

-To purchase, please visit your favorite local shop or click on one of these links: IndieBound or Amazon.com.
+To purchase, please visit your favorite local shop or Amazon.com.